CedricYao/supply_chain_risk_api/README.md

 ### Running the Application

+The application requires `seed_data.yaml` to be present in the root directory for initial data population.

 Start the server using Uvicorn:

 ```bash
 export PYTHONPATH=src
 poetry run uvicorn app.main:app --reload
 ```

+The server will automatically seed the database with sample shipments from `seed_data.yaml` on startup.

 The API will be available at `http://127.0.0.1:8000`.
 Health check: `http://127.0.0.1:8000/health`